complexlogic/rsgain/README.md

 It should be noted that the format-specific configurations will only be applied if *all* files in the directory have the same file type.
 The Global settings will always be applied to files in directories that have multiple file types in them, regardless of the individual file type

 A preset is specified with the `-p` option, followed by the path to a preset file *or* a preset name.
-A preset name is the filename of a preset without the directory or .ini file extension; rsgain will search the default preset location(s) for the file based on your platform:
+A preset name is the filename of a preset without the directory or .ini file extension; rsgain will search the default preset locations for the file based on your platform:
+- In the user's home directory (you will need to create this directory if it doesn't already exist):
+  - Windows: `%USERPROFILE%\.rsgain\presets` (typically `C:\Users\<your username>\.rsgain\presets`)
+  - macOS: `~/Library/rsgain/presets`
+  - Linux: `~/.config/rsgain/presets`
+- System location:

-- On Windows, the folder `presets` in the same folder that contains `rsgain.exe`
+  - Windows: the folder `presets` in the same folder that contains `rsgain.exe`
-- On Unix platforms, rsgain will search first in the user home directory: `~/Library/rsgain/presets` on Mac and `~/.config/rsgain/presets` on Linux (you need to create these directories if they don't already exist).
-If the requested preset name is not found in the home directory, rsgain will search `<install prefix>/share/rsgain/presets`
+  - macOS/Linux:`<install prefix>/share/rsgain/presets`

 For example, rsgain ships with a preset `ebur128.ini`, which will scan files based on the EBU R 128 recommendations.
 You can invoke this preset with `-p ebur128`. rsgain also ships with a preset `default.ini`, which is pre-populated with all of the default settings.
 This preset is not intended to be used directly, but rather to serve as a base for users to create their own presets.
-As such, it is not recommended to overwrite it.
+It is not recommended for users to overwrite it.
 Instead, save a copy when using it as a base.

 The settings in a preset file are applied in an "overrides" fashion.
 In other words, any settings or formats you're not interested in can be deleted from the preset and the defaults will be used instead.